Social | Talent creativity

 Developing manufacturing-sector employees group-wide

-As of October 2023, the Group has 97 production sites worldwide.
+As of November 2024, the Group has 95 production sites worldwide.
 The Group understands it is essential to maintain and improve product quality across all these sites.
-As such, the Global Manufacturing Education Centre (G-MEC) in Japan works with the personnel development organizations at the SBUs and worksites in every region (Japan: J-MEC; China: C-MEC; Asia: AP-MEC; North America: NA-MEC; South America: LA-MEC; Europe: E-MEC; and Turkey: BRISA-MEC) to develop key manufacturing personnel known as “masters” at each SBU and worksite.
+As such, the Global Manufacturing Education Centre (G-MEC) in Japan works with the personnel development organizations at the Strategic Business Units (SBUs) and worksites in every region (Japan: J-MEC; China: C-MEC; Asia: APIC-MEC; North America: NA-MEC; South America: LA-MEC; Europe: E-MEC; and Turkey: BRISA-MEC) to develop key manufacturing personnel known as “masters” at each SBU and worksite.
 In doing so, the aim is to develop personnel who can implement uniquely Bridgestone manufacturing techniques across the world.

-Region Japan China, Asia Pacific Americas Europe, Middle East and Africa Total
+Region Japan Asia-Pacific, India and China Americas Europe, Middle East and Africa Total

 Regional initiatives